WBLK: Ownership changes

-For all of its existence, WBLK's playlist has been diverse, as the station follows a full-service musical approach and incorporates many genres of urban music.
+For all of its existence, WBLK's playlist has been very diverse, as the station follows a full-service musical approach and incorporates many genres of urban music.
 This was partially due to the lack of direct competitors in the market.
-In 2017, long-time daytime-only station WUFO (1080 AM) launched a 24-hour FM translator, tweaked its format to classic hip hop, and rebranded as "Power 96.5".
+In 2017, long-time daytime-only station WUFO (1080 AM) launched a 24-hour FM translator, tweaked its format to Urban AC/classic hip hop, and rebranded as "Power 96.5".
 This gave WBLK an FM competitor for the first time.
-Another station appealing to a similar audience is WWWS (1400 AM), which airs an Urban Oldies format and added an FM translator as well (the station is now branded as "Classic R&B 1400 & 107.3”.)
+Another station appealing to a similar audience is WWWS (1400 AM), which airs an Urban Oldies format and added an FM translator as well (the station is now branded as "Classic R&B 1400 & 107.3”).
 Since the early 2000s, WBLK has "day-parted" its playlist.
-As of 2021, current Urban AC content can be heard from 2AM (including Steve Harvey Morning Show) through late afternoon.
-Current hip hop programming is heard in the late afternoon and evening hours, followed by "The Quiet Storm" with a softer urban playlist after 11PM.
+As of 2021, current Urban AC content can be heard from 2 a.m. (including the Steve Harvey Morning Show) through late afternoon.
+Current hip hop programming is heard in the late afternoon and evening hours, followed by "The Quiet Storm" (Monday-Thursdays) with a softer urban playlist after 11 p.m..